 Sneaky Sign #7: Your Vision Quality Is Diminishing

 Having trouble seeing as well as you used to?
 Feel like your vision quality itself is slipping?
 You could be losing lines of vision, as well as the ability to see well both near and far in the center part of your vision, due to wet AMD.

-In the worst-case scenario, losing vision from wet AMD means you can’t drive, you can’t read, and you can no longer do hobbies where you rely on focal vision.
+In the worst-case scenario, losing vision from wet AMD means you can’t drive, you can’t read, and you can no longer do hobbies where you rely on fine details.
 The good news, though (you didn’t think we’d leave you hanging, did you?) is that spotting wet AMD early and getting proper treatment can help you maintain or even improve your eyesight.
 “Some patients can regain vision with current treatment options,” Dr. Mirza says.
 “As their eye anatomy improves generally, their vision can improve with it.”